CensoredUsername/dynasm-rs/doc/tutorial.md

 ### I/O

-As the input and output fields of state are implemented as trait objects, we need to handle the virtual call to them in rust code.
+As the input and output fields of state are implemented as trait objects, we need to handle the virtual call to them in Rust code.
 Therefore, we first define the following wrapper methods on `State`:

 ```diffnew
 impl<'a> State<'a> {